Dyson makes some of the world's best vacuum cleaners, featuring sleek innovative designs and — most importantly — very impressive suction capacity.

 Q: Are there maintenance requirements I should be aware of?

-A: All vacuum cleaners require some basic maintenance in order to ensure optimal performance and life span.
+A: All vacuum cleaners require basic maintenance to ensure optimal performance and life span.
 It's important to regularly empty the dust bin or canister, clean the filter screens and check the brush roll for pet hair or debris buildup.
-Additionally, you may also want to occasionally clean any hoses or attachments that come with your vacuum cleaner.
+You may also want to occasionally clean any hoses or attachments that come with your vacuum cleaner.

 Q: Is it possible to repair or replace parts on my own?

-In some cases, it is possible to repair or replace parts on your own depending on the model of vacuum cleaner you own and what type of part needs replacing.
-However, it is always best to consult the manual or get in touch with the manufacturer before attempting any repairs yourself, as they could potentially void the warranty on your vacuum cleaner.
+A: In some cases, it's possible to repair or replace parts on your own depending on the model of vacuum cleaner you own and what type of part needs replacing.
+However, it's always best to consult the manual or contact the manufacturer before attempting any repairs yourself, as they could void the warranty on your vacuum cleaner.

 Why Trust Us

 Our commitment to the consumer begins with product selection and ends with the last word we write in each article.
 Each Dyson vacuum is carefully vetted quantitatively through star ratings and the number of reviews and qualitatively through careful examination of reviews and the features each one has to offer.
 Leveraging our team of bargain hunters, we’re also always sure to keep your budget in mind while we find the best Dyson vacuum cleaners on the market.
 Our team of experts is dedicated to accurately depicting the pros and cons of each Dyson vacuum, translating technical product specifications into information you can understand.
 Our mission is to help you clean your space with the most effective tools so you can enjoy it to the fullest without breaking the bank.